onetrueheisenberg/onetrueheisenberg.github.io/README.md

 # 👋 Hi, I’m Sundara Subramanian (@onetrueheisenberg)
-👀 I’m an AWS Certified Developer interested in MEAN stack development and a variety of other things 🌱 I’m currently doing a Master's degree in Software Engineering with minors in AI & Information and Knowledge Engineering 💞️ I’m looking to collaborate on building free resources 📫 How to reach me sundara@umich.edu / sundara.subramanian1211@gmail.com / LinkedIn
+👀 I’m an AWS Certified Developer interested in MEAN stack development and a variety of other things \
+🌱 I’m currently doing a Master's degree in Software Engineering with minors in AI & Information and Knowledge Engineering \
+💞️ I’m looking to collaborate on building free resources \
+📫 How to reach me sundara@umich.edu / sundara.subramanian1211@gmail.com / https://www.linkedin.com/in/sundara-subramanian

 ## 🛠 Tech Stack